joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 No matter how long you stare at the console, your "hello" will never arrive {% emoji cry %}

 This is because `sayHello` is a **generator**!
 Generators don't execute immediately.
 If you changed the line to `sayHello().next();` your greating will appear.
 Don't worry, we won't call `next` all the time.
-Like redux, redux-saga is built to remove pain and bolierplate and make our development experience more pleasurable.
+Like Redux, redux-saga is built to remove pain and bolierplate and make our development experience more pleasurable.

 ## Configure redux-saga